 By its very nature, small claims court is a simple, cost-effective and reasonably fast alternative to a full-blown lawsuit.
 Court costs can amount to a lot of money, even in county court.
 A landlord's attorney will be familiar with all the associated costs.

 No one can sue for millions of dollars in this type of court.
-The state of Florida caps the amounts to no more than $5,000 on a landlord's claim.
+The state of Florida caps the amounts to no more than $5,000 on a landlord and tenant related claim.

 Florida Tenant Rights to Withhold Rent

-Landlords have many responsibilities under the Florida written lease agreement or rental agreement.
+Florida landlords have many responsibilities under the Florida written lease agreement or rental agreement.
 One such responsibility is ensuring the property is habitable.
-In other words, ensuring the property meets key standards in terms of safety, health and building codes means a tenant must pay rent.
+In other words, ensuring the rental property or the premises meets key standards in terms of safety, health and building codes means a tenant must pay rent.

-In the case of periodic rental payments, giving reasonable tenant notice of the repairs needed before withholding rent is needed.
-A good landlord-tenant relationship can assure rent payments continue as you fix the issue quickly.
+In the case of periodic rental payments, giving reasonable tenant written notice of the repairs needed before withholding payment is needed.
+A good landlord-tenant relationship can assure rent payments continue as you fix the issue quickly as per any rental agreements.

-The renter may decide to break the written rental agreement citing the landlord’s failure to maintain a habitable premise.
+A Florida renter may decide to break the written rental agreement citing the landlord’s failure to maintain a habitable premises in Florida.
 Or, the renter has the right, in Florida, to repair the issues and then deduct the expenses from the rent.
-If a tenant fails to provide notice of repairs, however, they cannot withhold rent.
+If a tenant breaches the lease by failing to provide notice of repairs, however, they cannot withhold rent.

 Florida Rental Agreement Termination and Eviction Rules

 The eviction process under the Florida rental laws is codified in Florida Statute Chapter 83.
-To evict a tenant, a landlord must serve the tenant with a notice of termination before the rental period is up.
-The eviction notice must be in writing if you want to terminate the rental agreement before the specified period.
+To evict a Florida tenant, a landlord must serve the tenant with a notice of termination before the rental period is up.
+This must be in writing if you want to terminate the rental agreement before the specified period.

 In Florida, common reasons for tenant eviction include: